frontarm/navi-website/README.md

 Getting Started
 ---------------

-Fork and clone the repository, then install with [yarn](https://yarnpkg.com/) and start the documentation server.
+Fork and clone the repository, then install the dependencies and peer depedencies with [yarn](https://yarnpkg.com/).
+Currently, you'll manually need to switch `peerDependencies` to `devDependencies` in `package.json` to do this, as yarn does not include a tool to install peer dependencies.

+Once both the peer dependencies and dependencies have been installed, you're ready to start the dev server.

 ```js
 yarn install